 This section provides a framework to support designers in meeting the requirements of 'Design in the Jewellery Quarter'.
 It is divided into three core elements of place, and individual design components therein.
 These are:

-I. The Macro Scale
+- 1. The Macro Scale

 - Layout

 - Movement

 - Scale

 - Uses

-II.
-The Micro Scale
+- 2. The Micro Scale

 - Materials

 - Detailing

 - Frontages

-III.
-Spaces Between Buildings
+- 3. Spaces Between Buildings

-- Public Realm
+- Public realm

-- Private Realm
+- Private realm

-- Public Art